hl-valdemar/BSc-Thesis/report/main.typ

 - A comprehensive empirical evaluation using the n-chain environment with varying degrees of reward delay.

-- #maybe[Insights into the relative strengths and limitations of Bayesian and flow-based approaches to exploration.]
+- Insights into the relative strengths and limitations of Bayesian and flow-based approaches to exploration.

 - Implementation and analysis of both algorithms with comparisons.